retobuergisser/homepage/content/project/sunshine/index.md

 ### Current Working Papers

-* Market-Based Stabilization in the EMU: The Rise of Tourism-Led Growth in Europe's Southern Periphery (with Donato Di Carlo)
+* Market-Based Stabilization in the EMU: The Rise of Tourism-Led Growth in Europe's Southern Periphery (with Donato Di Carlo, under review)

+### Ongoing Work

+* Tourism as a Developmental Strategy in Peripheral Economies (with Donato Di Carlo)